‘I’m just grateful that I’m here,’ Victim of baseball bat attack in Hilo shares his story

 “Before I did have hatred, I did carry hatred in my heart, did carry retaliation and stuff,” he explained.
 “But now it did kind of open my eyes.
 And if this didn’t happen to me, I’d still be the same person I was before.”

-KHON: “Do you have any message to the guy that actually hit you?”
+“Do you have any message to the guy that actually hit you?”
+KHON2 questioned.

 “The message I have for him is it’s best that he just realize what he did and there is no coming back from this cause now I got to restart my life … I just wish the best for him and I hope that he will learn his lessons from this.”